delingren/homeautomation/garage_door_opener/README.md

 ## Mechanics and hardware

-My garage door opener is very rudimentary.
+My garage door opener Genie [CM8600](https://www.geniecompany.com/product-support/model-cm8600---legacy-screw-drive-series) is very rudimentary.
 The wall mount switch simply shorts two leads.
 When you press the button, the following logic applies:

 * If the door is closed, it starts the motor to open it.
 * If the door is open, it starts the motor to close it.